Bond Girl Robbin Young Catfished Into Sexy Twitter Relations With Russia’s Guccifer 2.0, Still Loves ‘Him’

 “Oh God yes I do… If I were to say anything to him it would be, ‘No matter where you are in the world, no matter who you are, I want you to be safe and you will always have my heart’….
 I know I will probably never hear from him again but I will never forget him.”

-Although Young still seems to think that there’s a chance that Guccifer 2.0 is a Romanian man as she was led to believe, the US Special Council Robert Mueller has indicted 12 Russian agents in connection to both the Guccifer and DCLeaks Twitter accounts.
+Although Young still seems to think that there’s a chance that Guccifer 2.0 is a Romanian man as she was led to believe, U.S. Special Council Robert Mueller has indicted 12 Russian agents in connection to both the Guccifer and DCLeaks Twitter accounts.

 Robbin says she would testify in court if need be.